fishfolk/bones/README.md

 create your own integrations to any language or system you desire.

-The scripting system is new and work-in-progress, but all of the major things have been successfully implemented, and it is going to be actively used in [Jumpy].
+The scripting system is new and work-in-progress, but all of the major things have been successfully implemented, and it is going to be actively used in Jumpy.

 [`piccolo`]: https://github.com/kyren/piccolo/

 ## Contributing

-If you would like to contribute, feel free to reach out on our [Discord] or [Revolt] server to ask questions!
+If you would like to contribute, feel free to reach out on our [Discord](https://discord.gg/4smxjcheE5) or [Revolt](https://weird.dev/invite/ZagXxrS4) server to ask questions!

 We also use [TODO Issue][tdi] to automatically create issues from all of our `TODO` comments in code.
 You can check out the [todo issue list][tdil] to see if there's any thing you'd like to take a hack at.